skylatian/threebuttons/.github/README.md

 - ✅ Launch at login
 - ✅ Disable/enable click recognition outside of zone ('Strict Zones')
 - 🚧 ✅ Resizable zones
-- 🚧 Proper preferences window
+- 🚧 ✅ Proper preferences window
-- 🚧 Enable/disable certain zones (for example, to just have a large right click zone)
+- ✅ Enable/disable certain zones (for example, to just have a large right-click zone)
-- Enable/disable two-finger right click overriding zone presence (if you two-finger right click in any zone, toggle it counting as a right click or being overridden by the zones)
+- Enable/disable two-finger right click overriding zone presence (if you two-finger right-click in any zone, toggle it counting as a right-click or being overridden by the zones)
 - Program inclusion/exclusion list

 🚧 = in progress

-### Issues
-- Touching a zone while you've clicked elsewhere (and then releasing that other click) will cause that key to get stuck
-    - Should be fixable by ignoring clicks in zones if a click already exists elsewhere/**making sure to release one type of click before starting another**

 # Installation
 Download a binary from https://github.com/skylatian/threebuttons/releases (coming soon)